trustoverip/deliverables/recommendations/DP0007-governance-stack/DP0007-governance-stack.md

 ## Motivation

 We see our task for creating this document in outlining TOIP Governance Stack Design Principles.
 We are seeking to create methodology on how to DESIGN and IMPLEMENT governance frameworks.
 These principles are needed for creating governing documents that will enable business, legal and social trust between entities engaged in any activity related to digitally verified credentials.
 By defining these principles we hope to assist in creating governance documents for user-centric, secure, accountable, interoperable, transparent and accessible utilities, protocols, applications, and ecosystems around verified credentials.
-Our goal lies in proposing not only the content of governance frameworks but also the way, how this content is organised for the future reading and use by humans and/or machines.
+Our goal lies in proposing not only the content of governance frameworks but also the way, how this content is organized for the future reading and use by humans and/or machines.
 We would like to highlight that these Design Principles are recommendations on **HOW** to create governing documents and **WHAT** these governing documents will contain.

 ## Scope